aaditunni/100DaysOfCloud/Journey/010/Readme.md

 ### Step 3 — Implement and configure the state machine, the core of the application
 In this stage, we need to create an IAM role which the state machine that we create will use to interact with other AWS services.

 - Create a State Machine Role in CLoudFormation using the [yaml file](https://downgit.github.io/#/home?url=https://github.com/aaditunni/100DaysOfCloud/blob/main/Journey/010/CloudFormation/statemachinerole.yaml).
+Make sure you unzip the file.
     - Search CloudFormation and select Create Stack.
     - Select Template is Ready option and select upload a template file and choose the statemachinerole.yaml file and upload it and click Next.
     - Enter Stack name as StateMachineRole, click Next till you reach the last section.